javaGuruBY/rpa6/homework/english/Present Simple.md

    B) She is really kind and funny (be)

 10.A) Do you always do your English homework? (you/always do)
-   B) No, i sometimes forget!
+   B) No, I sometimes forget!

 11.A) We don't get on very well with our neighbours. (not get on)
    B) Why not?
 Do they make a lot of noise? (they/make)